 The variation of Higgs + photon production cross-section for different values of effective couplings has been presented in Fig.~\ref{cxratio} (left panel).
 One can see that the effect of fermionic operators is more pronounced than the bosonic operators.
 The enhancement of cross-section in case of dimension-6 operators involving fermions can be accounted by the absence of an extra propagator which is present in the SM-like $h \gamma$ production involving the bosonic-type operators.
-Most of the high-energy contribution due to these fermionic-type operators have an amplitude that is distinct from the SM contribution because of a quadratic growth of energy.
+Most of the high-energy contribution due to these dimension-6 operators have an amplitude that is distinct from the SM contribution because of a quadratic growth of energy.

 Cross-sections for $pp \to h \gamma$ as function of $\sqrt{\hat{ s}}$ have been presented for different dimension-6 operators of our interest along with the SM in Fig.~\ref{cxratio} (right panel).
 A value of ${C_i\over \Lambda^2} = 0.3 ~\rm TeV^{-2}$ is used in this plot.
 The $h \gamma$ production rate, in presence of dimension-6 operators, falls off at a rate slower than that in the SM.
 The reason behind this can be accounted as the following.
 In case of dipole-type operators, their interference with the SM (being proportional to the light quark mass) is extremely tiny.
 These operators generate four-point interactions which proceeds with absence of a propagator compared to the SM $q\bar{q} \to h \gamma $ process.
 Such an operator generates contribution which grows quadratically with energy of scattering.
 On the other hand, $q\bar{q} \to h \gamma$ process driven by the bosonic operators, having similar propagator structure with the SM, interfere with the SM amplitude.
-New physics contributions to $q\bar{q} \to h \gamma$ rate, proportional to $C \over \Lambda^2$ and $C^2 \over \Lambda^4$ become insensitive to the energy of scattering at high energy scales.
+New physics contributions to $q\bar{q} \to h \gamma$ rate, proportional to $C\over \Lambda^2$ and $C^2 \over \Lambda^4$ become insensitive to the energy of scattering at high energy scales.
 These parton level cross-sections when folded with parton density functions result into physical cross-sections which fall with $\sqrt {\hat s}$, but the signatures of dimension-6 operators are captured in the slower rate of fall of cross-section when compared to the pure SM case (see Fig. \ref{cxratio}(b)).